WarCart/DF-Progression-Template/README.md

 If requirements parameter (later reffered as reqs) is fufulled the ability or awakening will be given to player.

-Reqs counts as fufulled if at least one of arrays (later reffered as set) in it is fufilled.
+Reqs counts as fufulled if at least one of arrays (later reffered as set) in it is fulfilled.

-Set is fufilled if all requiremets in it is counted completed (To learn how counted completed are fufilled go to [All Requirements](https://github.com/WarCart/DF-Progression-Template/blob/main/README.md#all-requirements))
+Set is fulfilled if all requiremets in it is counted completed (To learn how requirement are counted completed go to [All Requirements](https://github.com/WarCart/DF-Progression-Template/blob/main/README.md#all-requirements))

 ## Finishing your datapack
 To load your datapack all you need is to compress your data directory **with the pack.mcmeta** to .zip file and put it to the datapacks foulder in your minecraft world.